-To see all City of Glendale events, please click here.
+To see all City of Glendale, CA, events, please click here.

 CENTRAL LIBRARY Farhana Sahibzada - Flavorful Shortcuts to Indian/Pakistani Cooking

 - Date: 07/31/2014 7:00 PM - 8:30 PM

 Farhana Sahibzada's new cookbook, Flavorful Shortcuts to Indian/Pakistani Cooking, is a must have for the Indian food enthusiast, packed with quality tested, simplified and tried recipes stemming from Farhana’s Indian food cooking classes spanning over two decades, adapted for success for the novice and experienced cooks alike!
 This mouth-watering new book demystifies the process of cooking authentic, restaurant-quality Indian and Pakistani food at home, exchanging complicated ingredient lists and laborious techniques with simple methods that anyone will enjoy.